-The Importance of Healthy Immune System
+The Importance of a Healthy Immune System

 The key to self-healing is a strong defense system, which protects dogs and cats from everything from the flu germs to cancer cells.
 More than their mainstream counterparts, holistic veterinarians believe that a weak immune system plays a key role in causing disease.
 Antibiotics fight infection, but they don’t affect whatever weakened the immune system in the first place.
 This is why holistic veterinarians focus less on things that cause diseases and more on those that affect the body’s defenses.

 For instance, some veterinarians believe that there is a type of energy, or life force, that surrounds and flows into every living thing.
 You are not aware of this energy.
 You can’t see it or hear it, and scientists still don’t know how to measure it.
 But it is every bit as real as the invisible germs that surround us.